2020 Writing Projects

 What can I say?
 I’ve got a Jones for Holmes.

 The Holmes-Nightlinger story “The Adventure of the Ambitious Task” will appear in Sherlock Holmes and the Occult Detectives from Belanger Books early this year.
-The Holmes pastiche “A Case of Unfinished Business” is an adaptation of my audio script produced by Jim French Productions and broadcast over Imagination Theater in 2014 and will appear in the spring MX Book of New Sherlock Holmes Stories from MX Publishing.
-(And in case you haven’t heard the good new, as of October 2019 Imagination Theater is back on the air!
+The Holmes pastiche “A Case of Unfinished Business” is an adaptation of my audio script produced by Jim French Productions and broadcast over Imagination Theater in 2014 and will appear in the spring MX Book of New Sherlock Holmes Stories Part XX: 2020 Annual (1891 – 1897) from MX Publishing.
+(And in case you haven’t heard the good news, as of October 2019 Imagination Theater is back on the air!
 Get all the 4-1-1 or just check them out at harrynile.com!
 You’ll be glad you did!)
-A Feril Nightlinger short story as well as a Dirk Pitt review article may also see the light of day this year, but I am still waiting to hear about those.
+A Feril Nightlinger short story as well as a Dirk Pitt review article may also be published this year, but I am still waiting to hear about those.
 Keep your fingers crossed!

 Another big project I worked on in 2019 is a new draft of my screenplay for Max Q being represented by Caliber Entertainment.
 As I have written in the past, Max Q is a project near and dear to my heart.
 Whether this screenplay will ever see the light of day, I do not know, but it was great revisiting the series and characters.